FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 The example use case starts two connectors with the edc-extension4aas.
 The first connector is a provider of an AAS model and the second connector is an example consumer which wants to retrieve data from the provider.

-The example has following structure:
+The example has the following structure:
 - `configurations`: contains configuration files for the provider and consumer connector
 - `resources`: contains two example AAS files and an example config file for the used AAS service.
 Additionally, there is a postman collection which can be used for requesting the consumer connector.
 - `build.gradle.kts`: build file for an EDC with the edc-extension4aas.
-Can be used as a launcher for an ready to use EDC. _Connectors can be started using the concept of "launchers", which are essentially compositions of Java modules defined as gradle build files._ - [EDC readme](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector#run-your-first-connector).
+Can be used as a launcher for a ready to use EDC. _Connectors can be started using the concept of "launchers", which are essentially compositions of Java modules defined as gradle build files._ - [EDC readme](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector#run-your-first-connector).

 ## Getting Started